hm7612g20/Vehicle_CO2_Emission_Prediction/README.md

 # Vehicle CO2 Emission Prediction

+> Developed as part of MSc Health Data Science (University of Exeter) programme.

 This repository looks at predicting vehicular CO2 emissions based on vehicle specifications using different machine learning techniques.

 Data Reference: